rnb3ds/docs-site/docs/en/httpc/api-reference/client-config/config.md

 }
 ```

-The main configuration struct.
-The five sub-configs and `Defaults` are all **value types**.
-Use `DefaultConfig()` to obtain secure defaults; the returned Config can have its fields modified directly.
+The main configuration struct; the five sub-configs and `Defaults` are all **value types**.
+Use `DefaultConfig()` to obtain secure defaults — the returned Config can have its fields modified directly.

 ```go
 cfg := httpc.DefaultConfig()